Hello-dev-official/nitrogenerator/README.md

 [-] If you think that I'm lying then why are you still here lol.
 Instead go ahead and try the tool out yourself, il be making major improvements soon.

 [-] The code does not work for WINDOWS CMD yet, so do it on an IDE like pycharm or vscode

+[-] Its not gonna work because I only made it for educational purposes, you can change the code and use it, to make it work